*1 Gas engine-based CHP systems generate electricity and recover exhaust heat generated as a by-product.

 *2 Upgraded CGS: Two 930 kW-class gas engines, total efficiency of 72% (38% power generation, 32% exhaust heat capture)

-The TG Hiranuma Building That Received Environment Minister’s Award for Global Warming Prevention Activity
+TG Hiranuma Building that Received the Environment Minister’s Award for a Global Warming Prevention Activity

 *1 The government gives subsidies for leading housing and construction projects for CO2 emission reduction after publicly soliciting applications.